 The USCIS has set aside 3000 visas for those aspiring immigrant investors who are open to investing in specific regions through a regional center.
 About 90 to 95 percent of immigrant investors who make EB-5 applications intend to invest through a Regional Center.

 The basic requirements that needs to be taken care of remains the same whether you invest through a regional center or make a direct investment.
-You need to invest a minimum of $1 million dollars and if it is a Targeted Employment Area the minimum amount is just $500,000.
+You need to invest a minimum of $1.8 million dollars plus the processing overhead cost, legal and filing fees and if it is a Targeted Employment Area the minimum amount is just $900,000 plus the processing overhead cost, legal and filing fees.
 The only difference is in the burden and hassles involved while making a direct investment, as compared to investing through a regional center.

-As most regional centers are located in a Targeted Employment Area, it is likely that the minimum amount you need to invest will be just $500,000.
+As most regional centers are located in a Targeted Employment Area, it is likely that the minimum amount you need to invest will be just $900,000 plus the processing overhead cost, legal and filing fees.
 Besides, a regional center is pre-authorized by the government to promote growth, so no investigation and analysis is needed to verify if a new commercial enterprise created is in accordance with the rules and whether the job creation requirement is met.

 Which One to Choose – Direct Investment or Regional Center?

 It is quite evident that if an investment is made through a regional center, the application and approval process is less burdensome.
 But investing through a regional center may not appeal to all potential immigrant investors, especially those who seek to have more active control over their investments.